-The interest to 3D sculpting is provoked by the fact that it gives the visualizers the opportunities unseen before.
-Like creating highly detailed volume 3D models – up to hundreds millions of polygons- using specialized computer software.
-That level of precision is unachievable with usual 3D modeling toolset.
-The method used is close to carving of a sculpture or sculpting with clay, which is highly unusual.
+The interest in 3D sculpting is provoked by the fact that it gives the visualizers opportunities unseen before.
+Like creating highly detailed volume 3D models – up to hundreds of millions of polygons- using specialized computer software.
+That level of precision is unachievable with the usual 3D modeling toolset.
+The method used is close to the carving of a sculpture or sculpting with clay, which is highly unusual.

 To answer this question, let’s understand better the 3D sculpting process and the benefits it gives.